 Funding Policy.
 Article 12E of G.S.
-Chapter 143 requires the Town to contribute each month an amount equal to five percent of each officer and full time administrative staff's salary, and all amounts contributed are vested immediately.
-Also, the law enforcement officers may make voluntary contributions to the plan.
+Chapter 143 requires the Town to contribute each month an amount equal to five percent of each officer and full-time staff's salary, and all amounts contributed are vested immediately.
+Also, all full-time staff may make voluntary contributions to the plan.

-The Town made contributions of \$9,732 for the reporting year.
+The Town made contributions of \$11,595 for the reporting year.
 No amounts were forfeited.